Census Designated Places (CDPs): What They Are & Why They Matter for Payroll Tax Accuracy

 Symmetry Software offers a suite of payroll tax compliance tools designed to ensure accurate and efficient payroll processing.

-Symmetry Payroll Point® combines advanced geocoding technology with a comprehensive tax engine to determine precise federal, state, and local withholding taxes based on exact geographic coordinates.
+Symmetry Payroll Point® combines advanced geocoding technology with a comprehensive payroll tax engine to determine precise federal, state, and local withholding taxes based on exact geographic coordinates.

 This system utilizes over 35,000 geospatial tax boundary shapefiles to deliver accurate tax rates, enhancing compliance and reducing errors in payroll calculations.